Finding better ways to provide the materials the world needs

 Our Operations Centre in Perth uses next-generation technologies, including artificial intelligence, automation and robotics, to run operations in real-time and respond quickly to changes.
 Our AutoHaul™ train system is the first fully autonomous, long-distance, heavy-haul rail network – one of the world’s largest robots.

-Our mine plans are built to create value from our ore bodies and we use market signals to flex our production mix.
+Our mine plants are built to create value from our ore bodies and we use market signals to flex our production mix.
 We use real-time data analytics and artificial intelligence to respond quickly to market demand, and to help us anticipate future market conditions.

 And in 2022, we achieved first ore at Gudai-Darri, our most technologically advanced mine.
-In addition to technology already in use across our operations – such as autonomous trucks, trains, and drills – Gudai-Darri’s design is also far more automated and digitised, including advanced data analytics.
+In addition to technology already in use across our operations – such as autonomous trucks, trains, plants and drills – Gudai-Darri’s design is also far more automated and digitised, including advanced data analytics.
 This level of automation allows us to operate equipment and vehicles remotely from Perth, improving safety and efficiency.

 Each of these elements works together to deliver high-quality iron ore to our customers reliably and safely.